smashingmagazine/smashing.cat/README.md

 Apart from that it's mostly straight-forward.
 I'm using the sizes attribute for the `<img>` element in order to provide an SVG to capable browsers with a PNG fallback for all the others.

 In the CSS I'm working with a few different mediaqueries to keep a reasonable, readable experience on spot for as many devices and viewport-sizes as possible.

+## Hosting

+The website is now hosted at Mediatemple.